scrapy/scrapy/scrapy/trunk/docs/ref/settings.rst

 Default: ``''`` (empty string)

-The directory to use for storin the low-level HTTP cache.
-If empty the HTTP cache will be disabled.  it.
+The directory to use for storing the low-level HTTP cache.
+If empty the HTTP cache will be disabled.

 .. setting:: CACHE2_EXPIRATION_SECS